-The Project comprises a new pump station at the Burdekin River Clare Weir Storage south of Townsville, a 1.8m diameter pipeline approximately 28.5km in length and ancillary disturbance locations for construction of the pipeline (laydowns, access roads, stockpile sites).
+The Project comprises the construction of a new pump station at the Burdekin River Clare Weir Storage south of Townsville, a 1.8m diameter pipeline approximately 28.5km in length connecting Clare Weir to the Stage 1.1 connection point and, ancillary disturbance locations for construction of the pipeline (laydowns, access roads, stockpile sites).
 Powerlink have carriage of the high voltage substation and overhead powerline connecting the substation to the pump station; however, this disturbance is included with the EPBC approved Action.
 Construction is expected to take 2.5 to 3 years, and operational maintenance and access has been accounted for in the impact.

 The proposed action, along with the previously constructed Stage 1 and Stage 1.1, are collectively known as Haughton Pipeline Duplication Project (HPDP).
-The Project is located approximately 60 km southeast of Townsville, North Queensland, between the Haughton River and Burdekin River and the small townships of Clare and Millaroo in the Burdekin.
 The HPDP includes the following stages:

 - Stage 1 of the Project was completed in 2020 and comprises approximately 33 km of DN1800 pipeline constructed from the Haughton River to Toonpan Creek at the head of Ross River Dam. - Stage 1.1 of the Project was completed in 2021 and is an extension of the Stage 1 pipeline works by 4 km from the Haughton River, directed towards the Stage 2 pipeline alignment.
-The Stage 1.1 works end with an isolation valve pit and is the connection point for Stage 2. - Stage 2 (this Project) comprises construction of new pump station and construction of a new 28.5 km water pipeline from the pump station to Stage 1.1 to provide an integrated water transfer system and associated ancillary works.
-Construction for the pipeline was due to begin in April 2023, with completion of the construction phase by the July 2025 however this timeline has likely changed due to a delay in obtaining landholder access agreements.
-Construction has since commenced August 2023.
+The Stage 1.1 works terminate at an isolation valve pit and is the connection point for Stage 2. - Stage 2 (this Project) comprises construction of new pump station and construction of a new 28.5 km water pipeline from the pump station to Stage 1.1 to provide an integrated water transfer system and associated ancillary works.
+Construction for the pipeline was due to begin in April 2023, with completion of the construction phase by the July 2025 however this timeline has changed due to a delayed start to construction being in August 2023.

-The Project was classed as a controlled action on the 18 February 2022, requiring assessment by preliminary documentation, which occurred in the following key stages:
+The Project was designated as a controlled action, pursuant to the EPBC Act on the 18 February 2022, requiring assessment by preliminary documentation, which occurred in the following key stages: